nicolashainaux/mathmaker/docs/include/detailed_version.rst

 As stated in the :ref:`guided_tour.foreword`, the documentation is being turned from doxygen to Sphinx, so there are missing parts .

-The module `mathmaker.lib.tools.wording` can be considered as a reference on how to write correct docstrings.

 Any new function or module has to be documented as described in `PEP 257  <https://www.python.org/dev/peps/pep-0257/>`_.

 The doxygen documentation for version 0.6 is `here <http://mathmaker.sourceforge.net/contribute/doc/annotated.html>`_.
 The core parts are still correct, so far.